Kamel Daoud: Journalism

-In 1994, he entered Le Quotidien d'Oran, a French-language Algerian newspaper.
-He published his first column three years later, titled "Raina raikoum" ("Our opinion, your opinion").
+In 1994, Daoud began working for Le Quotidien d'Oran, a French-language Algerian newspaper.
+In 1998 he wrote about the massacre at Had Chekala massacre, which was one of a number of villages where hundreds of inhabitants were killed during Ramadan by Islamist forces.
+Around 1997 or 2000, he started publishing his own column three years later, titled "Raina raikoum" ("Our opinion, your opinion").
 He was the editor-in-chief of the newspaper for eight years.
-He is a columnist in various media, an editorialist in the online newspaper Algérie-Focus and his articles are also published in Slate Afrique.
+In 2011 he was editor of the paper and still writing the column.